 But morning dawns on all dreams and this one was no different, the pub was fated to disappear in a haze of mystery and tax avoidance rumours a few years back.

 We agreed that this was most the hipster establishment any of us had ever set foot in.
-This due in no small part due to the repurposed-bicycle lamp fittings, the large mural of a gorilla donning a zebra coloured pelt (?), alongside all of the gratuitous indoor street art and tags sprayed upon all available walls.
+This is due in no small part due to the repurposed bicycle lamp fittings, the large mural of a gorilla donning a zebra-coloured pelt (?), alongside all of the gratuitous indoor street art and tags sprayed upon all available walls.
 As we called for a few pints we fondly remembered the days when street art was reserved exclusively for the streets.

 The barman was a friendly and agreeable sort, and the pint he poured was ok, certainly drinkable but there are far superior pints at cheaper prices within the immediate locality.
 The section of craft brews was quite notable though but we weren’t of that persuasion at the time.
 Having cursed the individual that ruined our beloved MacTurcail’s and sadistically and aptly titled the new premises ‘Ruin Bar’ we opted not to have a second pint and headed for pastures anew.

 Ruin Bar is a hipster’s paradise, which is not exactly our scene.
 If you’re into that craic you’ll love it.
 We’re just glad it’s still a pub and not another poxy Starbucks.